SujithPS0604/ops_agent/README.md

    - Monitor SQS queues and DLQs
    - Search logs in OpenSearch
    - Perform operations through the MCP API

+## Troubleshooting

+If you encounter connectivity issues with SQS services:
+- Ensure the initialization script has been run to create the queues
+- Check LocalStack logs with `docker logs ops_agent-localstack-1`
+- Verify the queue URLs are correctly formatted

 ## Shutting Down